ipython/ipython/docs/source/interactive/notebook.rst

 A new notebook space/document may be created at any time, either from the dashboard, or using the `File | New` menu option from within an active notebook.
-The new notebook is created within the same working directory and will open in a new browser tab.
+The new notebook is created within the same directory and will open in a new browser tab.
 It will also be reflected as a new entry in the notebook list on the dashboard.